ebobby/about-me/_posts/2023-07-20-My-entrepreneurship-journey.md

 A couple of years later a friend came to my house and said something to the lines of "let's open a bar".
-At the time I was deep in the culture of craft beer and food, and even though I knew it is a very difficult business and we would probably fail, I said yes.
+At the time I was deep in the culture of craft beer and food, and even though I knew it is a difficult business and we would probably fail, I said yes.

 So we opened [Kraken Gastropub][kraken].
-We had a very clear vision of what we wanted.
+We had a clear vision of what we wanted.
 The type of place we loved to eat, drink and could only find while traveling.
 A place with bar food (burger, hotdog) but, high quality.
 A great lineup of craft beers.
 Music to our taste.
 People left sometimes because they